Surviving Nuclear Bomb Blast

 Such a simple design could not remain the exclusive property of the West for long and in 1949 the Soviet Union began testing fission bombs.
 So began the Cold War and for forty years paranoid superpowers stockpiled an estimated 22,000 megatons of incendiary hell between them while their leaders poised sweating over the launch buttons.
 East-West relations may have thawed since President Kennedy blockaded Cuba during the missile crisis of October 1962. but just because Communism lies rusting on the ideological scrap heap does not mean that nuclear weapons pose any less a threat to world peace.
 The break-up of the Soviet Union left a superpower-sized arsenal without a superpower to control it.
 Corruption and bankruptcy among the Russian military had led to weapons-grade uranium, plutonium and tritium being available on the black market.

 We should also not forget North Korea, who have been actively testing their nuclear weapons, and rapidly testing its nuclear program with no care for international consequence.

-Terrorist organizations whether state sponsored or not may now have the resources and the motivation to acquire or manufacture a nuclear device for use on mainland Britain.
+Terrorist organizations whether state-sponsored or not may now have the resources and the motivation to acquire or manufacture a nuclear device for use in mainland Britain.